 I carry two sets.
 They heat up fast, and the rollers contain ridges that grip the hair well.
-The volume that I get from these seem to last all day, and they give a nice shine.
+The volume that I get from these seems to last all day, and they give a nice shine.

 In these videos, I’m on the road exploring Phoenix, Arizona in the middle of summer.
 If you have ever been there, you will know how incredibly hot it can be in the desert!